 Protein is needed for more than strong muscles

 Growing puppies require more protein than adult dogs simply because they’re growing.
-Protein is important for maintaining and building muscles, bones, cartilage, skin and various organs.
+Protein is important for building and maintaining muscles, bones, cartilage, skin and various organs.
 Protein can be found in every cell of the body, which makes it vital to good health.

 The food you feed your puppy should be made from high-quality, highly digestible, protein-containing ingredients.
 This helps ensure that all essential amino acids will be delivered to the puppy’s body for use in growth and development.
 Protein-containing ingredients can be “muscle meats,” meat meals, eggs, fish and even ancient grains such as grain sorghum, quinoa and chia seed.